Which brush clearing service do you need?

 Selective by design

 The whole point of brush clearing is that it’s selective.
 We take out the understory tangle and leave the canopy.
 Mark the trees you want kept and they stay.
-This is where knowing the local vegetation pays off — I know which brush is worth pulling, which trees to protect, and how to open the floor without stressing the roots of your good timber.
+This is where knowing the local vegetation pays off — we know which brush is worth pulling, which trees to protect, and how to open the floor without stressing the roots of your good timber.

 Our process

-I walk it with you, look at how thick the underbrush is and what’s growing, and check access.
+We walk it with you, look at how thick the underbrush is and what’s growing, and check access.
 You get a free estimate.
 Then we clear — working around standing trees, grinding the brush in place, and cleaning up the edges.
 You’re left with an open, walkable understory and a mulch layer over the ground.

 What to expect